bjhardcastle/SlidebookObj/readme.md

 ## Acknowledgments

-* The original GUI for playback of Tiff files is taken from James Strother's Neuron Image Analysis toolbox, which was the inspiration and blueprint for this project.
-Thanks! [bitbucket.com/jastrother]https://bitbucket.org/jastrother/neuron_image_analysis/src/master/ - Bitbucket page for Neuron Image Analysis by JA Strother
+* The original GUI for playback of Tiff files is taken from James Strother's Neuron Image Analysis toolbox, which was the inspiration and blueprint for this project. [bitbucket.com/jastrother]https://bitbucket.org/jastrother/neuron_image_analysis/src/master/ - Bitbucket page for Neuron Image Analysis by JA Strother